 This subtitle may be cited as the “Income Tax Fairness Amendment Act of 2021”.

 Sec.
 7222.
-D.C.
-Official Code § 47-1806.03(a) is amended by adding a new paragraph (11) to read as follows:
+Section 47-1806.03(a) of the District of Columbia Official Code is amended by adding a new paragraph (11) to read as follows:

 “(11) In the case of taxable years beginning after December 31, 2021, there is imposed on the taxable income of every resident a tax determined in accordance with the following table: